TabStruct: Measuring Structural Fidelity of Tabular Data: Experiments

-\looseness-1 \textbf{Autoregressive models remain limited in learning tabular data structure.} \Cref{tab:summary_top3} shows that the autoregressive model GReaT, even with the help of large language models, fails to outperform even the simple baselines like SMOTE and TVAE.
+\looseness-1 \textbf{Language models remain limited in learning tabular data structure.} \Cref{tab:summary_top3} shows that the autoregressive model GReaT, even with the help of large language models, fails to outperform even the simple baselines like SMOTE and TVAE.
 Although token-wise likelihood training is a well-established approach for sequential modalities like text and time series, its underlying assumptions misalign with the permutation-invariant nature of tabular data.
 An autoregressive generator needs to linearise the feature set and then factorise the joint distribution as $\prod_{j=1}^{d} p(\rvx_{\pi(j)} \mid \rvx_{\pi(<j)})$, where $\pi$ denotes a chosen ordering of features.
-Any fixed ordering $\pi$ can introduce directional bias: feature dependencies that run \textit{against} the ordering are modelled only indirectly, via long chains of conditionals.
-This could weaken the estimation of $p(\vx_{j} \mid \mathcal{X} \setminus \{\vx_j\})$ when $j$ appears early in the sequence.
-While GReaT attempts to mitigate this issue by randomising $\pi$ when fine-tuning large language models, such randomisation expands the state space substantially, making optimisation intractable for wide tables (e.g., we observe that GReaT often fail to converge on datasets with more than 50 features).
-More importantly, randomising $\pi$ does not resolve the fundamental misalignment.
-In~\Cref{appendix:extended_discussion_fidelity}, we quantitatively show that the mismatched bias in feature ordering can constrain the performance of autoregressive tabular generators.
+Any fixed ordering $\pi$ can introduce directional bias.
+For instance, the bias could harm the estimation of $p(\vx_{j} \mid \mathcal{X} \setminus \{\vx_j\})$ when $j$ appears early in the sequence.
+While GReaT attempts to mitigate this issue by randomising $\pi$ when fine-tuning large language models, randomising $\pi$ does not resolve the fundamental misalignment and can even constrain the performance of autoregressive tabular generators (\Cref{appendix:extended_discussion_fidelity}).